Wesmania/game-life-report/source/index.rst

     DVD, but games are taken away from them as if it's a service.
 (Vague.
     Describe that this is a legal gray area?)

-  * Some kind of elegant justification that videogames are also cultural works and just like taking away books feels authoritarian and taboo, the same should happen for videogames.
+  * Some kind of elegant justification that video games are also cultural works and just like taking away books feels authoritarian and taboo, the same should happen for video games.
 (TODO: not necessary, too preachy?)

-* Briefly why videogame industry defends it.
+* Briefly why video game industry defends it.
 (TODO: maybe not, not relevant yet.)

   * Claims that it's too expensive to do.
 Say it's not.